Junoth/AirbusShipDetection/README.md

 The [website](http://www.airbusshipdect.online/) for users has been set up.You can upload on this website and it will return the probability of ships.

-Flask is the main web frame for this website
+Flask is the main web frame for this website.Flask is a microframework for Python.It has two libraries:Werkzeug and Jinja 2.

 ![flask](http://flask.pocoo.org/static/logo/flask.png)

-Flask is a microframework for Python.It has two libraries:Werkzeug and Jinja 2.

 To setup flask,you need the command:
 ```